 This grand boulevard is also called the “King of ring boulevards” and is listed by UNESCO as a part of Vienna’s World Heritage Site.

-If you choose to visit Vienna and book your accommodation close to the major sights, it is a good idea to look for accommodation near the Ringstrasse area.
+If you choose to visit Vienna and book your accommodation close to the major sights, it is a good idea to look for accommodation in Vienna near the Ringstrasse area.